By Rob Smith

 - to build some VR ‘dev’ skills – such skills are few and far between today, so seems like a sensible reason, but, playing devil’s advocate, I imagine we could partner with those with the skills when the audience is there?

-- to be a part of developing the VR market/industry there is the usual cycle – the more and better content that is produced, the more and faster consumers will adopt it.
+- To be a part of developing the VR market/industry.
+There is the usual cycle here – the more and better content that is produced, the more and faster consumers will adopt it.
 Are we altruistic enough to play this part, or would we prefer to wait until others have developed the market and jump into take advantage of their early effort?

 I’m sure I’m not commercial enough, but every ounce of me wants to dive in, start building, start learning, start contributing – start building those awesome experiences for our customers!!